 It’s hard to see how the response to judicial activism should be to empower career jurists to control the process.
 The agency is a fine idea but restricting the leadership to the legal profession is a big mistake both structurally and politically.
 Not only is this the kind of agency or department that can be created in legislation, per Article I, Section 4, it creates a new layer of bureaucracy that overlaps with an existing agency and that conflict would have to be fixed with legislation anyway.
 Also, the notion of finding ten “non-partisan commissioners” by Congressional appointment in any era seems to be wishful thinking.
 Ultimately, whether or not people think this is a good idea, it certainly doesn’t need to be debated in the context of a constitutional amendment.

-This amendment language seems to create more problems than it would solve and it doesn’t fully overturn Buckley.
-Any conflict between this language and the First Amendment would be decided in favor of the First by a Court that bends over backwards to find a reason to expand corporate “rights.”
-Lastly, an amendment with so many parts, including the addition of a whole new federal agency, doesn’t have to be partisan to be picked to pieces by detractors.
-Any thread left dangling will be yanked on mercilessly by the pro-Citizens United crowd until it unravels the entire cloth.
-Even if this was the cat’s meow, it would be practically DOA in any environment.
+Lawrence Lessig’s amendment proposal is very dense but doesn’t fully overturn Buckley.
+Any conflict between this language and the First Amendment could be decided in favor of the First by a Court that bends over backwards to find a reason to expand corporate “rights.”
+An amendment with so many parts, especially the addition of a whole new federal agency, doesn’t have to be partisan to be picked to pieces by detractors.